-The profile of food intake containing antioxidants in the form of vitamins A. C. and E in pedicab drivers has not met the minimum amount of antioxidants needed in one day.
+The profile of food intake containing antioxidants in the form of vitamins A, C, and E in pedicab drivers has not met the minimum amount of antioxidants needed in one day.
 Most of the respondents had less level of vitamin A intake per day.
-Vitamin A is effective in increasing lung function, but most of the respondents who experience decreased function have a low intake of vitamin A. While the intake of vitamins C and E was still at a lower level in all respondents.
-There was a significant difference meen dietary vitamin A intake in without decreasing lung function disorders and with decreasing lung functions isorders group and there was a significant relationship between dietary vitamin A intake and lung function in FEV1/FVC value.
+Vitamin A is effective in increasing lung function, but most of the respondents who experience decreased function have a low intake of vitamin A. While the intake of vitamins C od E was still at a lower level in all respondents.
+There was a significant difference between dietary vitamin A intake in without decreasing lung function disorders group and there was a significant relationship between dietary vitamin A intake and lung function in FEV1/FVC value.

-Conflict of interest
+9 Conflict of interest